Ghana suspends officials over Commonwealth visa debacle

-Accra (AFP) - Ghana president Nana Akufo-Addo suspended two sports officials on Thursday following the arrest of 60 Ghanaians posing as journalists who tried to illegally enter Australia for the Commonwealth Games.
+Accra, April 12, 2018 (AFP) - - Ghana president Nana Akufo-Addo suspended two sports officials on Thursday following the arrest of 60 Ghanaians posing as journalists who tried to illegally enter Australia for the Commonwealth Games.

 Pius Enam Hadzide, the deputy minister for youth and sports, and Robert Sarfo Mensah, the director general of the national sports authority, have been "suspended from office, with immediate effect", said Ghana presidency spokesman Eugene Arhin in a statement.